patrickenfuego/FFEncoder/README.md

 FFEncoder supports the mapping/transcoding of 2 distinct audio streams to the output file.
 For audio that is transcoded, the primary audio stream is used as it's generally lossless (TrueHD, DTS-HD MA, LPCM, etc.). **It is never recommended to transcode from one lossy codec to another**.

 FFEncoder currently supports the following audio options wih the `-Audio`/`-Audio2` parameters.
+When selecting a named codec (like EAC3, AC3, etc.) the script will go through the following checks:

+1. If either of the `-AudioBitrate` parameters are selected, the corresponding stream will be transcoded to the selected codec, regardless if an existing stream is present
-If the `-AudioBitrate`/`-AudioBitrate2` parameters are present, the chosen codec will be transcoded at that bitrate.
-Otherwise, FFEncoder will scan the input for an existing stream which matches the `-Audio` parameter input and copy it; if one is not found, the primary stream will be transcoded to the selected format at the default bitrates listed below:
+2. If the `-AudioBitrate` parameters are not present, the script will search the input file for a matching stream and stream copy it to the output file if found
+3. If no bitrate is specified and no existing stream is found, then the script will transcode to the selected codec at the default bitrates listed below:

 **NOTE:** To copy Dolby Atmos streams, you **must** be using the latest ffmpeg build **or the script will fail**